 A good place to start is with a family meeting, where you lay your cards on the table.
 This is where you want to make sure that they understand why you are a prepper.
 They may not like it; they may not want to be part of it; but they need to understand why.

 Avoid getting overly dramatic in this meeting.
 Talking about simple disasters, like hurricanes, is much more effective than talking about your favorite TEOTWAWKI event.
 While that event may very well come to pass, your goal at this point isn't to convince them of that, it's to get them on-board with the idea of being ready when any disaster strikes.

-I've had this conversation with my family, as well as having it with both of my son-in-laws.
-Even though I haven't convinced either of them to start prepping themselves, I have managed to get them to see the value of it, as well as understanding that in the case of a disaster, the family home is their refuge as well, and that I expect them to bring their family to my home in such a case.
+though I haven't convinced either of them to start prepping themselves, I have managed to get them to see the value of it, as well as understanding that in the case of a disaster, the family home is their refuge as well, and that I expect them to bring their family to my home in such a case.

-Since those meetings, I've been able to talk more about survival and prepping with my whole family, including my sonin-laws.
+Since those meetings, I've been able to talk more about survival and prepping with my whole family, including my son-in-laws.
 They are seeing the value of it, more and more, committing to the idea of taking care of their families, when the time comes.